 You may never have the opportunity to see all Seven Natural Wonders of the World.
 A trip to view the Aurora Borealis may be out of your price range, and visiting Zimbabwe’s Victoria Falls could seriously strain your one week of vacation.
 Luckily, Virginia’s Blue Ridge Highlands has its own suite of natural wonders — sites and phenomena worthy of marvel by even the most sophisticated weekend adventurer.
-An ebbing and filling lake, strange rock formations, a natural crater, and the Grand Canyon of the South – these wonders await in beautiful Southwest Virginia.
+A river that flows north, strange rock formations, a natural crater, and the Grand Canyon of the South – these wonders await in beautiful Southwest Virginia.

 (276) 865-4413; www.breakspark.com

 When the morning fog tears off the Russell Fork River 1,600 feet below the lodge in Breaks Interstate Park, it’s a spectacle to behold.
 The bluish air slides away, and butter-yellow radiance slips down the wooded cliffs to the frothy river below.
 Dining room visitors toast the scene with coffee.
 It’s a wonder worth an early rise.